-Side effects of ovarian stimulation by fertility drugs
+Side effects of fertility drugs

 Very few patients experience side effects with the use of fertility drugs.
 Side effects of fertility drugs include local reactions e.g. mild bruises and soreness at the site of injections.
 This is more common with HMG preparations than purified or recombinant FSH.
 There is also a small risk of a generalized allergic reaction.